When I traveled on the world’s most luxurious train, I realized that luxury travel is about the journey rather than the destination.

 With just 40 people on board (the max is 72) during my trip, the two dining carts, lounges, and bar areas are always partly free.
 The observation car and its open-air balcony at the back of the train is undoubtedly the most popular spot, and I chose to sit out in the crisp air whilst the train moved forward.
 Time is passed by chatting to newfound friends with a glass of bubbly in hand.
 This is luxury travel.

 The staff are young, vibrant, professional, and charming.
-They take great pride in maintaining a very high standard, are always near to offer assistance yet allow the privacy required to relax and chat.
-On check-in, the chef comes to your cabin to talk about allergies and meal preferences, accompanied by restaurant staff to ensure that your preferred drinks are available.
-All is included.
+They take great pride in maintaining a very high standard, and are always near to offer assistance yet allow the privacy required to relax and chat.
+On check-in, the chef comes to your cabin to discuss allergies and meal preferences, accompanied by restaurant staff to ensure that your preferred drinks are available.
+All are included.
 My option is vegetarian with halloumi and aubergine dishes, soups, beautiful fresh salads, and fruit gracing my plate.

 The 1600km journey between Cape Town and Pretoria takes you through the beautiful barren Karoo, past lonely windmills surrounded by sheep in the fields.
 On this journey, there are stops at my favorite Victorian village Matjesfontein and an afternoon in Kimberley for a city tour, a visit to the world’s largest manufactured excavation, the Big Hole, and the Diamond Mine Museum.
 It’s a fascinating history and certainly encourages a return.
 As we leave Kimberley, the sun sets over the Kamfers Dam wetlands, stained pink with its high population of flamingos.